I LOVE FREE.

 Free white papers, free webinars, free registration, free food.
 Mmmmm.
 What’s so bad about free?

 It doesn’t matter whether the value exchange is money for product or money for service.
 Knowledge does not appear out of nowhere.
-As the quote goes (can you tell me who said this please?), a piece of art may have taken 1 hour to create, but it grew out of 30 years of dedicated life experiences, training, education, successes, and failures.
+As the saying goes, a piece of art may have taken 1 hour to create, but it grew out of 30 years of dedicated life experiences, training, education, successes, and failures.
 That piece of artwork took 30 years to create.
 The expertise of professionals is no different.
-The unique skills and knowledge they developed took years of dedicated effort, not simply the 30 minutes you chatted over a $4 coffee.
+The unique skills and knowledge they developed took years of dedicated effort, not simply the 30 minutes while you chatted over a $4 coffee.
 If this seems a little odd, then have a look at the video below.
 I chuckle every time I watch it even though it’s the reality that many people live in.

-I have been asked to work for companies for free, more frequently now that I am a free agent in hunting mode (Got a lead on a crazy cool research position?
-Hit me up!).
+I have been asked to work for companies for free.
 And, even though my fridge is full, my home is heated, and my closet is full of mismatched clothes that I thought were perfect in the store (Oh, how I hate shopping for clothes!), I generally say no. Why?
 Because I don’t work for companies that have earnings, budgets, and finance departments for free.
-A company’s desire for a great deal, the best price, a real bargain does not match up with my priorities.
+A company’s desire for a great deal, the best price, a real bargain at the expense of the other party does not match up with my beliefs about treating people fairly and respectfully.

-However, if you are an unemployed market researcher and can’t afford to have someone review and edit your resume. cover letter, or LinkedIn profile page, I am totally there for you.
+However, if you are an unemployed market researcher and can’t afford to have someone review and edit your resume, cover letter, or LinkedIn profile page, I am totally there for you.
 Need advice and guidance to submit your first ever speaking proposal to a conference?
 I’m there for you.
 Fighting with your Imposter Syndrome?
 I’m there for you again.
 This is where I prefer to spend my ‘free’ time.
 Ask me for help.
+I’ll help you for free.

 - Family Membership at your local art gallery or museum where you can appreciate the cultural diversity and wonders of our world as a family.